calculquebec/pennylane-snowflurry/README.md

 # pennylane-snowflurry

-To install the snowflurry plugin, execute

-`pip install pennylane-snowflurry`

-once done, you should be able to use the new device like so:
+Once installed, the device can be used like so:

 ```py
 dev_def = qml.device("snowflurry.qubit", wires=1, shots=50)